osmlab/editor-layer-index/CONTRIBUTING.md

 * `tx push -s`  - upload latest source `/i18n/en.yaml` file to Transifex
 * `tx pull -a`  - download latest translation files to `/i18n/<lang>.yaml`

-For convenience you can also run these commands as `make txpush` or `make txpull`.
+For convenience you can also run these commands as `npm run txpush` or `npm run txpull`.